Algorithms for group isomorphism via group extensions and cohomology

 In this paper we contribute to all three of the preceding aspects.
-Our contributions are twofold: (1) we propose a general strategy for group isomorphism from the mathematics literature can be used to bound the worst-case complexity; and (2) using that strategy, we develop an $n^{O(\log \log n)}$-time algorithm for a group class proposed in \cite{BCGQ}, and polynomial-time algorithms for some prominent subclasses thereof.
-The worst-case analysis of this strategy also helps to explain in a unified way the recent successes on other group classes \cite{Gal09,QST11,BQ,BCGQ,BCQ,LW12}, which can be viewed as adding class-specific tactics to the general strategy.
+Our contributions are twofold: (1) we show how a general strategy for group isomorphism from the mathematics literature can be used to bound the worst-case complexity; and (2) using that strategy, we develop an $n^{O(\log \log n)}$-time algorithm for a group class proposed in \cite{BCGQ}, and polynomial-time algorithms for some prominent subclasses thereof.
+The worst-case analysis of this strategy also helps to explain in a unified way the recent successes on other group classes \cite{Gal09,QST11,BQ,BCGQ,BCQ,LW12,GQ15}, which can be viewed as adding class-specific tactics to the general strategy.
 We also explain how these results may help to reduce general \GpI to the class 2 nilpotent case.